Carnageous/zustand/docs/difference-between-zustand-and-valtio.md

 Ref: https://github.com/pmndrs/zustand/issues/483

-## The major difference is: zustand is immutable state model, whereas valtio is mutable state model.
+## The major difference is: zustand's state model is immutable, whereas valtio' is mutable.

 ```js
 import create from 'zustand'